the-madman-28/Image-Caption-Generator-using-BiLSTM/README.md

 - The code assumes that the Kaggle API key (`kaggle.json`) is uploaded to your Colab environment.
 - Save the trained model for later use.

-Feel free to modify the code as needed for your specific use case.
-Happy coding!